 Statistics show that, alarmingly, over one quarter of employees steal proprietary information when leaving a company or organization.
-Whether these departing employees feel a certain sense of ownership over the data they choose to steal, or they intend to use the information to undermine the company, it is important to understand the legal consequences of employee data theft and the role of digital forensics in the event it occurs.
-Here, the digital forensics specialists at Atlantic Data Forensics detail how digital forensics can be used to investigate employee data theft.
+Whether these departing employees feel a certain sense of ownership over the data they choose to steal, or they intend to use the information to undermine the company, it is important to understand the legal consequences of employee data theft and the role of computer forensics in the event it occurs.
+Here, the computer forensics specialists at Atlantic Data Forensics detail how computer forensics can be used to investigate employee data theft.

 Information Stolen by Employees is Often Stored Electronically